ecosense-au-dk/karibu-tutorial/quickstart.md

 Therefore the daemon must of course be configured to talk with both RabbitMQ and MongoDB.
 It does so using property files.

 In the root of this tutorial you will find the `config` folder.
+This folder has three default property files.
+Copy each one to a new file without the `default` prefix:

+  * `exchange.properties.default` -> `exchange.properties`
+  * `mongo.properties.default` -> `mongo.properties`
+  * `queue.properties.default` -> `queue.properties`

-Open your favorite editor on the `exchange.properties` file and enter your *mqip* as value to the key `serverAddressList`.
-The rest of the properties should do just well.
+Open `exchange.properties.default` in your favorite editor and enter your *mqip* as value to the key `serverAddressList`.
+The rest of the properties should not need to be changed.

 ![Exchange properties](resource/exchange.gif)